Suspected Kurd militants hijack ferry in Turkey

 The ship's captain told the Haberturk news channel the assailants were armed and there were explosives on board.

 "I am not going to give many details.
 We set off from Izmit.
-The ship's crew and passengers were taken hostage together by the HPG," he said referring to the abbreviation used to describe the armed wing of the PKK.
+The ship's crew and passengers were taken hostage by the HPG," he said referring to the abbreviation used to describe the armed wing of the PKK.

-He said the assailants had asked him to speak to the channel but when asked whether the hijackers had any demands, the phone line was cut.
+He said the militants had asked him to speak to the channel but when asked whether the hijackers had any demands, the phone line was cut.
 During the broadcast at least one male voice could be heard in the background.

 Some reports said the hijackers had overpowered the captain of the ferry and seized passengers' mobile phones.